BruteFIR

 Configuration file example

 Here follows an example of a main configuration file, showing some of the aspects of BruteFIR's possibilities.
 It implements a cross talk cancellation filter for a stereo dipole.
-The two filters are placed in two processes get the max out of a dual processor machine.
-A computer with a single processor should if possible keep all filters within the same process for best performance.
 Note that the configuration uses the default settings extensively.
 For example, no general settings have been specified apart from the addition of the CLI logic module, and in the coeff structures, only the filename field is used.

 logic: "cli" { port: 3000; };